 Preserving olives is one way to ensure longevity.

 Olives lend themselves to so many different side-dishes.
-You can lemon juice or chilies and some folk like garlic; I personally don't.
-Then you can add many different spices such fennel seeds and feta cheese for a tapenada.
+You can add lemon juice or chilies; and some folk like garlic.
+Then you can use many different spices such fennel seeds and feta cheese for a tapenade.
 The sky is the limit.

-This easy spicy olives dish is one very simple favourite; just five-minutes work.
+This easy spicy olives dish is a very simple favourite; just five-minutes work.

 When browsing use right click and Open Link in New Tab, or you may get a bad gateway signal.